 Summer in the UAE is not just uncomfortable.
-It can be life-threatening for babies and children, who are more sensitive than adults to the effects of heat and humidity.
+It can be life-threatening for babies and children, who are more sensitive than adults to the effects of heat and humidity, such as heat stroke.

 Their small bodies are unable to regulate temperature effectively, making it vital that parents and caregivers limit exposure to excessive heat and learn to recognize the symptoms of heat-related illness.